rseah145/smw-term2/Journal_3_notes/Section A.md

 ### klist.exe goto commands for troubleshooting Keberos Authentication

+Note: Pipe into more for viewing each line, line-by-line is optional

 #### Help menu
 klist -?

-#### Show Ticket Granting Ticket (TGT) info that the KDC has issued to the account (Pipe into more for viewing each line, line-by-line is optional, only "klist tgt" is needed)
+#### Show Ticket Granting Ticket (TGT) info that the KDC has issued to the account , only "klist tgt" is needed)
 klist tgt | more